mdmohsin212/NextHire-Backend/README.md

 ### **Job Seeker Features**
 - **Job Search & Applications**: Users can explore job listings and apply with a single click.
 - **Real-Time Application Tracking**: View the status of submitted applications and receive updates.
+- **Submit Details**: Once their application is approved, job seekers can submit additional details as required by the employer.

 ---
 ## **Technology Stack**